MicrosoftDocs/power-platform/power-virtual-agents/guidance/oc-pva-analytics.md

 ## Using Dynamics 365 Omnichannel chatbot analytics

-The standard analytics tools in Dynamics 365 Omnichannel are mainly focused on providing insights about how the overall copilot deflection is performing through the conversations.
+The [standard bot analytics tools in Dynamics 365 Omnichannel](../../dynamics365/customer-service/use/oc-bot-dashboard.md) are mainly focused on providing insights about how the overall copilot deflection is performing through the conversations.
 These analytics are optimized to give insight into the overall interaction/conversation across both copilot and human agent.

 The insights you can get from Dynamics 365 Omnichannel include: